kaleyjoss/acs_variable_explorer/README.md

 Webapp ACS variable explorer which can also render an API call for selected variables using tidycensus in R.

-In order to generate the variable names from the ACS label + 'detail', I copied all the variables for 1 year ACS variables into a csv.
+In order to generate the variable names from the ACS label + 'detail', I copied all the variables for 1 year ACS variables and 5 year into a csv.
 Then I generated label_varname and detail_varname, using scripting to modify the ACS labels (can be found and modified within creating_variable_namecases.ipynb).
 Those two labels are then combined to create the variable both_varname: {label_varname}__{detail_varname}.

-Currently the R scripting code assigns both_varname to the variable to retain all identifying information about variables query'd from across different tables.
+Currently the R or STATA scripting code assigns a new short varname to the variable, and then a longer variable label to retain all identifying information about variables queried from across different tables.
+You can add more detail to the variable label by selecting different levels in the "label" dropdown.

 The variable parsing and csv is available in /public.
-The UI for this webpage was written by Claude, developed in implementation steps demonstrated the commits of this repository.
+The UI for this webpage was written by Claude Code, developed in implementation steps demonstrated the commits of this repository.
+The prompts are similar to what is in the commit messages.

 ## Data Dictionary and Sources
 - Explanation of each variable: [2024 ACS Variable Descriptions](/public/2024_ACSSubjectDefinitions.pdf)